-Truth is, I wasn’t happy.
+The truth is, I wasn’t happy.
 I felt alone and taken for granted.
-At the time I blamed my circumstances, when the truth is what I was eating was making me irritable, in pain and resentful.
+At the time, I blamed my circumstances, when the truth is that what I was eating was making me irritable, in pain, and resentful.

-Back then, before learning about mood boosting foods, sugar was my solution for stress.
-Sugar made me feel rewarded, taken care of and loved.
-When things felt out of control, I reached for something sweet to feel comforted and to escape.
+Before learning about mood-boosting foods, sugar was my solution for stress.
+Sugar made me feel rewarded, taken care of, and loved.
+When things felt out of control, I reached for something sweet to feel comforted and escape.
 The rush of sugar running through my veins gave me the illusion that I was getting control back.
 I felt entitled to eat sweets and had no idea that sugar was at the root of many of my chronic health issues, including my unhappiness.

-Sugar is the first thing our bodies crave when we are tired or stressed.
-It takes the edge off and gives us a temporary boost in energy.
+Sugar is the first thing our bodies crave when we are tired or stressed, and it takes the edge off and gives us a temporary boost in energy.
 But sugar is merely empty calories that do nothing to fuel our body or brain.
-In fact, the effect of sugar places more stress on our body’s metabolic systems only exacerbates the feeling of overwhelm or stress.
+In fact, the effect of sugar places more stress on our body’s metabolic systems and exacerbates the feeling of overwhelm or stress.

 Hormone shifts also make us crave sweets.
 These shifts, whether they are cyclical or menopausal, intensify feelings of stress.
-During the transition to menopause, typically, levels of estrogen drop, causing a wide range of changes throughout the body.
-Lower levels of estrogen associated with menopause have been linked to elevated anxiety, fatigue, irritability, difficulty concentrating and forgetfulness.
+During the transition to menopause, our estrogen levels typically begin to drop, causing a wide range of changes throughout the body.
+The lower levels of estrogen associated with menopause have been linked to elevated anxiety, fatigue, irritability, difficulty concentrating, and forgetfulness.

 Sometimes though, we don’t know how badly we feel until we feel better.
-That was my experience.
-It has also been the experience with most, if not all of my clients.
-It takes making the break to realize what sugar is doing to our brain and body, including our hormones.
-That is why I run a 10 day sugar detox called Sweet Freedom, which starts May 21st.
+That was my experience, and it has also been the experience with most, if not all, of my clients.
+It takes making the break to realize what sugar does to our brain and body, including our hormones.
+That is why a 10-day sugar detox can be so beneficial for so many people.

 How did I break up with my beloved sugar?
-It was my youngest daughter who taught me about the effects of sugar as well as the very crucial, yet rarely talked about, gut brain connection.
+It was my youngest daughter, Kelly, who taught me about the effects of sugar as well as the very crucial, yet rarely talked about, gut-brain connection.
 In the spring of 2000, shortly after Kelly was diagnosed with autism, her tummy troubles started.
-The most impactful shift that helped alleviate her symptoms, both behaviorally and biologically, was healing her gut through a nutrient dense diet void of sugars, processed foods, grains and dairy.
+The most impactful shift that helped alleviate her symptoms, both behaviorally and biologically, was healing her gut through a nutrient-dense diet void of sugars, processed foods, grains, and dairy.

-Becoming her partner on this clean eating, gut-healing journey was one of the best decisions I ever made.
-Once I felt the empowering energy, clarity and focus that came from eating only pure natural foods, I realized she wasn’t the only one.
+My choice to become her partner on this clean eating, gut-healing journey was one of the best decisions I ever made.
+Once I felt the empowering energy, clarity, and focus that came from eating only pure natural foods, I realized she wasn’t the only one.

 Food affects all of us.
 Significant evidence shows that processed foods and refined sugars are major players in both our gut health and our mental health.

-Of course, it’s not always easy to change our circumstances and sometimes we can’t control them at all, like with autism.
-But what I learned is that we can control how the stress impacts us and how we respond to it through the foods we eat.
+Of course, it’s not always easy to change our circumstances, and sometimes we can’t control them at all, like with autism.
+But what I learned is that we can control how stress impacts us and how we respond to it through the foods we eat.